 Know your numbers

 Even if you are unsure as to which of these two camps you may find yourself, a good first step is to periodically run a retirement income projection to estimate how much pre-retirement income you could potentially replace at retirement time.
-The latest Retirement Confidence Survey conducted by the Employee Benefit Research Institute and Greenwald & Associates reports that only 41 percent of workers or their spouses have attempted to estimate how much savings they will need to accumulate for a comfortable retirement.
+The latest Retirement Confidence Survey conducted by the Employee Benefit Research Institute and Greenwald & Associates reports that only 19% of workers and 39% of retirees have tried to calculate how much money they would need to cover healthcare costs in retirement.
 Knowing how much income you could potentially generate in the future across a variety of potential retirement ages can help you plan not only for the retirement lifestyle you prefer, it can also help you plan for the possibility that life may hand you a giant bucket of lemons and force you to retire earlier than expected due to unforeseen events, such as a health issue or a late career downsizing.
 If you work with a financial planner, ask him or her to give you an estimate of your future retirement income.
 You will also want to get an update of your future Social Security retirement benefit amounts from the Social Security Administration.

 Employee engagement after 65